 Whether it’s in the library after school, in a quiet cafeteria, or in your room at night, find your study area and a suitable time to study that works for you.

 Make sure you stick to it.
 Where you choose to study is just as important as the way you study.
 Eliminate any distractions, such as turning off your phone.
 Have everything you need once you get started, so you don’t need to stop just to look for a pen.

 Don’t reduce sleep.
 You can get up at 5 a.m. and study for about an hour, instead of studying until the early morning and then going back to sleep until 7 a.m.
 You will wake up feeling reasonably rested.
 Doing this is much better than waking up and feeling tired from staying up the middle of the night.
 Also, you should take breaks when you are studying, especially if you feel exhausted.

 In any case, working or studying for too long can reduce your performance.

 Turn off the television

 A hectic day at work requires endurance and concentration.
-Take care of your body and it will take care of you too.
-Avoid eating foods high in saturated fat and calories, such as cakes, pies, cakes, and meat products.
-This can contribute to increasing your cholesterol levels, affecting your metabolism and increasing your weight.
+It will take care of your body and it will also take care of you.
+Avoid eating foods high in saturated fat and calories, such as cakes, cakes, pastries, and meat products.
+This can contribute to increasing your cholesterol levels, affecting your metabolism, and increasing your weight.